larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/project3.md

 - **Directories:** List, create, and delete files.
 Create and delete directories.
 You can omit rename and link.
 You are as mentioned above allowed to restrict the length of filenames.
 - **Files:** Open, close.
 Sequential read/write of streams of bytes.
 - **Inodes:** Size, access and modification time stamps.
 You can omit owner, permissions, reference count, etc.
-- **Persistance:** Once the filesystem is mounted, you should restore a previous version (if one exists), and unmounting should save to disk.
+- **Persistence:** Once the filesystem is mounted, you should restore a previous version (if one exists), and unmounting should save to disk.
+- **Additional feature:** You need to select at least one additional feature to implement on top of the required functionality.
+You are free to choose it, but it should require significant changes to your code.
+Examples: Linked allocation, encryption (for example with Caesar Cipher), sophisticated directory management,...

-Remember to document your choises in the report.
+Remember to document your choices in the report.

 ### Code Requirements
 All of your functions should be named with a prefix that is closely related to your filesystem name.
 For this project use dm510fs.

 The actual file system should be implemented using a normal semi-large (5mb) file in the file system of the computer you use, i.e. if your filesystem writes to the harddisk, this semi-huge file in the file system is changed.
 Everything must of course be able to run on the Linux machines at IMADA.
 You should read into memory the full file when the filesystem is mounted, and write out when unmounted.
-You could periodically write in between, but this is not a requirement.
+You could periodically write in between or map the file to your memory using `mmap`, but this is not a requirement.

 Note that in the description above, a lot of details are left out.
-You have to decide for yourself what is appropriate and what to do, and document the choises in your report.
+You have to decide for yourself what is appropriate and what to do, and document the choices in your report.

 ## Getting Started
 One way to get started is to define the inode, and create the array of inodes.
 The try to migrate the small demo functionality to use your inodes.
 When this works, you are in a good spot to continue implementing directories and later files.